-Beautiful Idaho Waterfalls: Mesa Falls & Shoshone Falls
+Beautiful Idaho Waterfalls: Mesa & Shoshone Falls

-Mesa Falls and Shoshone Falls are 2 spectacular waterfalls found within southern Idaho.
+Mesa Falls and Shoshone Falls are 2 spectacular waterfalls located in southern Idaho.
 Both are worthy of a visit or 2 for the breathtaking views, peaceful setting, and prime photo opportunities.
 I enjoyed my time looking at these falls as much as my visit to Niagara, especially in the case of stunning Mesa Falls.
 So, if you find yourself taking a roadtrip through Southern Idaho (say on the way to Yellowstone), it’s definitely worth the detour to view either of these amazing waterfalls.

 Southeast Idaho’s Mesa Falls is the more scenic of the 2 in my opinion.
 The Mesa Falls Scenic Byway begins in Ashton at the Junction of US 20 and Idaho 47.
 You will pass through various terrain along the way including beautiful forested lands, rivers, and canyons, until you eventually reach the Lower and Upper Falls.